dknoma/kiyobot/README.md

    * eg. `!addexgfx, !getexgfx`
       * These commands will allow a user to add information to a database and get information back from that database; eg. PostgreSQL, MySQL
       * Example format: ```!addexgfx <filename> <artIsFinished> <description> <level type> <img link>```
+      * These kinds of command would be useful for organizing project information in a workspace with other Discord users.
+   * Meme commands, eg. `+kek`
+      * This kind of command could choose a random image link from a pool of links which would have pictures of people laughing or have the word "kek" in them.
+      * Commands for the LULz

 # Revision History
 Change log below: